 For Table 3.2, there was an even spilt in the proportion of male and female students interviewed for the survey.
-Majority of the male students were from Year 2 level, while most female students were in Year 1.
+Majority of the male students were from Year 2 level, while the majority of female students were in Year 1.